alexchilcott/alexchilcott.github.io/src/content/posts/when-is-a-black-box-test-not-a-black-box-test/index.md

 In our company where we run this service, we use Prometheus to monitor our services, and trigger alerts based on the metrics the service exposes.

+Once Prometheus discovers a target (in this case, our service), it will, by default, periodically scrape metrics from the service's `GET /metrics` endpoint.
+The response has to contain metrics about the service in a [format Prometheus understands](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md).

-Let's say that we want to be able to trigger an alert when the proportion of `GET /cat` requests to our service that result in a `500` response breaches a certain threshold.
+We want to be able to trigger an alert when the proportion of `GET /cat` requests to our service that result in a `500` response breaches a certain threshold.
 What do we require on our service's public contract to implement this requirement?

-Once Prometheus discovers a target (in this case, our service), it will, by default, periodically scrape metrics from the service's `GET /metrics` endpoint.
-The response has to contain metrics about the service in a [format Prometheus recognises](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md).
-We would like our service to export a metric called `http_requests_total`, and it should have `endpoint`, `method` and `status_code` labels.
+- Our service should host a `GET /metrics` endpoint.
+- The response from that endpoint should:
+  - contain a set of samples in the Prometheus format; and
+  - include a metric called `http_requests_total`, with `endpoint`, `method` and `status_code` labels.

-Now we have clarified these requirements, we should write tests for them, to give us some confidence that they are met (and that we do not accidentally change this behaviour in the future), lest we find ourselves in an uncomfortable conversation where a client informs us of degradation to our service before we have noticed ourselves, because we depend on our metrics to trigger alerts, but we inadvertently stopped exporting them correctly.
+Now we have clarified these requirements, we write tests for them, to give us some confidence that they are met.
+Without doing so, we risk accidentally changing this behaviour in the future, and finding ourselves in an uncomfortable conversation where a client is informing us of degradation to our service before we knew about it ourselves.

-We might define some component test scenarios to protect this behaviour as so:
+We define some component test scenarios to protect this behaviour as so:

 > Given my server has received a `GET /cat` request which was handled successfully, when it then receives a `GET /metrics` request, it should respond with a Prometheus-compatible response that contains an `"http_requests_total"` metric, with `"endpoint"`=`"/cat"`, `"method"`=`"GET"`, and `"status_code"`=`"200"`, whose value is `1`.